hx2A/py5website/reference/sketch_focused.rst

 .. title: focused
 .. slug: focused
-.. date: 2021-02-13 18:02:35 UTC+00:00
+.. date: 2021-02-25 17:49:54 UTC+00:00
 .. tags:
 .. category:
 .. link:
 .. description: py5 focused documentation
 .. type: text

-Confirms if a Processing program is "focused," meaning that it is active and will accept mouse or keyboard input.
+Confirms if a py5 program is "focused," meaning that it is active and will accept mouse or keyboard input.

 Examples
 ========